Multi-Window & Window Management

 Next Steps

-- Events — Global hotkeys and keyboard shortcuts
+- Events — Keyboard shortcuts

 - Dialogs — Modal dialogs and sheets